Lms24/JSR/README.md

 To try out the plugin, run IntelliJ as described above and open the `smallProject` under `jsr/JSR-Core/src/test/resources/smallProject`.

-This projects includes a test suite with around 15 tests of which many are purposefully redundant.
+This project includes a test suite with around 15 tests of which many are purposefully redundant.

 Once the project is loaded and IntelliJ finished building its indexes, open the JSR plugin.